-Share information with the Memory Service and GPs, PALs Service and local pharmacies on what services are available locally to support people with dementia and their carers promote Alzheimer's Society's educational resources on dementia to local schools.
-These range from age appropriate Dementia Friends Sessions to full curriculum resources.
+- Share information with the Memory Service and GPs, PALs Service and local pharmacies on what services are available locally to support people with dementia and their carers'. - Ensure information on services for people with dementia is shared across all communication channels (i.e. on paper as well as digitally). - Talk about dementia in internal and external communications promoting and supporting local initiatives. - Promote Alzheimer's Society's educational resources on dementia to local schools.
+These range from age appropriate Dementia Friends Sessions to full curriculum resources. - Introduce flexible working policies/ carers passport for staff who may have caring responsibilities.
+We appreciate that most parish councils don't manage staff but it is worth being aware that it is not just what you do externally but internal processes for staff and volunteers should also be considered.